“Americans will put up with anything provided it doesn’t block traffic.” – Dan Rather

 “Objects in the mirror are closer than they appear.”

-Bhattacharyya claims there’s less risk of bias and predisposition of compromising on critical engagement levels with these tracking solutions.
-Employees can rely on this data being more credible and free from manager bias because data collection occurs in real time from current events.
-Managers no longer need to strain to recall the details about employees; they’re evaluating constantly.
+As a result, employees can rely on this data being more credible and free from manager bias because data collection occurs in real time from current events.

 But we must remember that “obsession with the wizardry of data and technique often blinds not illuminates and becomes a form of addiction that turns professionals into data-junkies and their information into data junkyards.”